 Jorie and the Magic Stones, by A.H.
 Richardson, is the first book in a fanciful series about a spunky and energetic 9-year-old redhead who goes to live with her great-aunt in the stately Mortimer Manor.
 Upon finding out the enigmatic legend behind her new home and discovering a mysterious book under a floor board in her bedroom, Jorie sets out with her new friend, Rufus, to find out if the legend is true.

 And what they unearth is amazing.

 At the bottom of a lake rumored to have no bottom, or “The Tarn,” as it is called, Jorie stumbles upon another world- a world in which she has familial connections.
-She soon discovers that she is the child who was prophesied to save this fantastic world from an evil sorceror.
+She soon discovers that she is the child who was prophesied to save this fantastic world from an evil sorcerer.

-And so begins an adventure fraught with danger, uncertainty, and unending loyalty in which Jorie and Rufus embark upon a journey like no other, with the assistance of a mischievous baby dragon and the Great Grootmonya, a powerful and kindly sorceror from the beautiful city of Cabrynthius.
+And so begins an adventure fraught with danger, uncertainty, and unending loyalty in which Jorie and Rufus embark upon a journey like no other, with the assistance of a mischievous baby dragon and the Great Grootmonya, a powerful and kindly sorcerer from the beautiful city of Cabrynthius.

 Will Jorie save the day?

 I guess you’ll have to read it to find out!